Links to our information partners' articles about blood disorders.

 Antiphospholipid syndrome (APS) is a blood disorder that increases the risk of developing blood clots or having problems during pregnancy.
 Learn more here.

-Trusted information about bleeding disorders from leading Australian health organisations, including links to content on women with bleeding disorders.
+Information about bleeding disorders from leading Australian health organisations, including Haemophilia Foundation.